JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 To find leaks preventing clean unload, perform the following steps:

 1. Verify that the IDE is running with the VM parameter `-XX:+UnlockDiagnosticVMOptions`.
-If you are using the [Gradle](gradle_guide.md), the `runIde.jvmArgs += "-XX:+UnlockDiagnosticVMOptions"` otherwise you can [Configure JVM Options](https://www.jetbrains.com/help/idea/tuning-the-ide.html#procedure-jvm-options) to change them.
+When using [Gradle](gradle_guide.md), specify `runIde.jvmArgs += "-XX:+UnlockDiagnosticVMOptions"` otherwise [Configure JVM Options](https://www.jetbrains.com/help/idea/tuning-the-ide.html#procedure-jvm-options).
 2. Set Registry key `ide.plugins.snapshot.on.unload.fail` to `true` (Go to <menupath>Navigate | Search Everywhere</menupath> and type `Registry`).
 3. Trigger the plugin reload.
-3. Open the `.hprof` memory snapshot generated on plugin unload, look for the plugin ID string.
+3. Open the <path>.hprof</path> memory snapshot generated on plugin unload, look for the plugin ID string.
 [IntelliJ Ultimate](https://www.jetbrains.com/help/idea/analyze-hprof-memory-snapshots.html) can open memory snapshots directly.
 4. Find the `PluginClassLoader` referencing the plugin ID string
 5. Look at references to the `PluginClassLoader` instance.
 6. Every one of them is a memory leak (or part of a memory leak) that needs to be resolved.